BattlePlugins/BattleDocs/docs/ba/arenas/custom.md

     options: []
 ```

 The important lines are switching over places that have Paintball to SuperPaintball and adding the two lines, arenaType and arenaClass.

-arenaType specifies what type of arenas this new competition will use.
+`arenaType` specifies what type of arenas this new competition will use.
 If you specify spleef, it would use spleef arenas, if you specify battleground, it will use battleground arenas.
 Normally you will want to set this to whatever your custom competition is, in this case "SuperPaintball".

-arenaClass specifies what properties this competition will have.
-Paintball has the property of increasing snowball damage, so we want to use this. so we want to set "arenaClass: Paintball"
+`arenaClass` specifies what properties this competition will have.
+Paintball has the property of increasing snowball damage, so we want to use this.
+So we want to set it to `Paintball`.

 ### Example 2
 Recreating the old event(JoinPhase) paintball, EPaintball